- This event has passed.

-MICDE Seminar: Sarah Hormozi, Ph.D., Associate Professor, Smith School of Chemical and Biomolecular Engineering, Cornell University
+MICDE Seminar: Sarah Hormozi, Associate Professor, Cornell University

 The MICDE Fall 2021 Seminar Series is open to all.
 University of Michigan faculty and students interested in computational and data sciences are encouraged to attend.

-This seminar is hosted by the Michigan Institute for Computational Discovery (MICDE) at the University of Michigan.
-Dr. Hormozi will be hosted by Dr. Mariana Carrasco-Teja, Associate Professor of MICDE and Research Scientist.
+This seminar is hosted by the Michigan Institute for Computational Discovery and Engineering (MICDE) at the University of Michigan.
+Dr. Hormozi will be hosted by Dr. Mariana Carrasco-Teja, MICDE Associate Director and Assistant Research Scientist.
 Questions?
 Email MICDEemail@example.com